Skip to main content

 In early October of this year, Dixon linked to an early 2026 poll of GOP candidates that had her and James tied for first – behind only “not sure” – on social media, writing “it is going to take a lot of work to repair the damage of Gretchen Whitmer’s reign.”

-The next day, Rinke posted a video to social media, opinion that Michigan needs “a gubernatorial candidate with a track record in business leadership.”
+The next day, Rinke posted a video to social media, stating that Michigan needs “a gubernatorial candidate with a track record in business leadership.”
 His experience running his family’s chain of car dealerships had been a tentpole of his gubernatorial campaign and he has continued to speak regularly at Republican political events.

 A spokesperson for Dixon didn’t respond when asked if she has further political aspirations, nor did Rinke return calls about his future plans.